abhishekbodkhe/movies-search/README.md

-# Movies Search across { Genre, Countris, Languages }
+# Movies Search across { Genre, Countries, Languages }

 This is a React application that displays details of movies from a JSON file.
 Users can filter the movies based on language, country, and genre.